cTheDragons/Habitica-Pirate-Tools/guildbot/README.md

 ## configText.json

 Text used by @GuildBot to report to pirates, elves, and Admirals, regarding status of ships and/or treasure maps.
+These are not hails as they are kept in locale, so they can be translated to multiple languages.
+All variables are kept with <%= ParaName %>.